howl-editor/howl/site/source/doc/api/application.md

 at a time, but this list holds all editors present for the current Howl instance
 - regardless of whether they're placed in the currently focused window or not.

+### idle

+A number providing information on how long the application has been idle, in seconds (with fractions).
+As the idle is reset upon activity this is useful primarily in timers and idle callbacks.

 ### next_buffer

 This is the most recent buffer that is currently not showing in any editor.
 If